HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 ## Change to GE-Proton
 Open lutris go to left sidebar, hover you mouse for wine and click on gear

-Change the Wine verion to GE-Proton.
-And save it.
+Change the Wine verion to Proton-GE Latest(NOT GE-Proton) And save it.

 ## Install Rockstar games